Tuesday, December 27, 2011

 I've noticed for quite a while now that I rarely post about female singers.
 I think it's a combination of two reasons:

-1. I'm much more critical to female singing and I just enjoy male singing much more.
+1. I'm much more critical of female singing and I just enjoy male singing much more.

 2. There aren't that many female singers in the Israeli music business.